 Part of these changes was probably caused by the general secularization of America.
-Part was caused by a major rejection by older teens and young adult of the faith group in which they were raised.
+Part was caused by a major rejection by older teens and young adults of the teachings of the faith group in which they were raised.

-However, there was growth detected within two relgious groupings in the U.S.:
+However, there was growth detected within two religious groupings in the U.S.:

 - The market share of non-Christian faiths such as Buddhism, Hinduism, Islam, Judaism, etc. rose by 1.2 percentage points from 4.7% to 5.9%.

 Change among the religiously unaffiliated had by far the largest growth: by 6.7 percentage points from 16.1% to 22.8%.